dashpay/docs/wallets/electrum/faq.rst

   the upgrade process.
 Please allow it time to complete, and expect it to take a little longer than usual for Dash Electrum to be ready.

-- The contents of your wallet file will be replaced with an Dash Electrum 2 wallet.
+- The contents of your wallet file will be replaced with a Dash Electrum 2 wallet.
 This means Dash Electrum 1.x will no longer be able to use your wallet once the upgrade is complete.